Monoamine oxidase A

-Monoamine oxidase A, also known as MAO-A, is an enzyme that in humans is encoded by the MAOA gene.
-This gene is one of two neighboring gene family members that encode mitochondrial enzymes which catalyze the oxidative deamination of amines, such as dopamine, norepinephrine, and serotonin.
+Monoamine oxidase A, also known as MAO-A, is an enzyme (E.C.
+1.4.3.4) that in humans is encoded by the MAOA gene.
+This gene is one of two neighboring gene family members that encode mitochondrial enzymes which catalyze the oxidative deamination of amines, such as norepinephrine, serotonin and tyramine.
 A mutation of this gene results in Brunner syndrome.
 This gene has also been associated with a variety of other psychiatric disorders, including antisocial behavior.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed.

 Structures

 Gene

 Monoamine oxidase A, also known as MAO-A, is an enzyme that in humans is encoded by the MAOA gene.

 The promoter of MAOA contains conserved binding sites for Sp1, GATA2, and TBP.
 This gene is adjacent to a related gene (MAOB) on the opposite strand of the X chromosome.

 In humans, there is a 30-base repeat sequence repeated several different numbers of times in the promoter region of MAO-A. There are 2R (two repeats), 3R, 3.5R, 4R, and 5R variants of the repeat sequence, with the 3R and 4R variants most common in all populations.
-The 3.5R and 4R variants have been found to be more highly active than 3R or 5R, in a study which did not examine the 2R variant.

-Several studies have found differences in the frequency distribution of variants of the MAOA promoter repeat between ethnic groups: 52-59% of African American men, 48-62% of Chinese men, 62% of Maori men, 57% of Japanese men, and 33-37% of European men carried the 3R allele, while 5.5% of Black men, 0.1% of Caucasian men, and 0.00067% of Asian men carried the 2R allele.
-However, amongst White European men, there was a large range of variability based on ethnicity.
-Men from Latin Europe had low instances of the gene, but Central and Eastern European men had higher prevalences of the 3R allele, with Czechs, Polish, and Ukrainians having the higher than average prevalence.
+The variants of the promoter have been found to appear at different frequencies in different ethnic groups in an American sample cohort.

 The epigenetic modification of MAOA gene expression through methylation likely plays an important role in women.
 A study from 2010 found epigenetic methylation of MAOA in men to be very low and with little variability compared to women, while having higher heritability in men than women.

 Protein

-The gene encodes a monomeric protein which shares a 70% amino acid sequence identity, as well as conserved chain folds and flavin adenine dinucleotide (FAD)-binding site structures, with MAO-B. However, MAO-A has a monopartite cavity of approximately 550 angstroms, compared to the 290-angstrom bipartite cavity in MAO-B. Nonetheless, both proteins adopt dimeric forms when membrane-bound.
-The C-terminal domain of MAO-A forms helical tails which are responsible for attaching the protein to the outer mitochondrial membrane (OMM).
-MAO-A contains loop structures at the entrance of its active site.
+MAO-A shares 70% amino acid sequence identity with its homologue MAO-B. Accordingly, both proteins have similar structures.
+Both MAO-A and MAO-B exhibit an N-terminal domain that binds flavin adenine dinucleotide (FAD), a central domain that binds the amine substrate, and a C-terminal α-helix that is inserted in the outer mitochondrial membrane.
+MAO-A has a slightly larger substrate-binding cavity than MAO-B, which may be the cause of slight differences in catalytic activity between the two enzymes, as shown in quantitative structure-activity relationship experiments.
+Both enzymes are relatively large, about 60 kilodaltons in size, and are believed to function as dimers in living cells.